 Why is it so important?

-Treatment for critical illnesses is costly!
+Treatment for critical illnesses is expensive!
 While management of the illness is generally already covered under most health insurance policies in Singapore, this does not account for the loss of income while you undergo treatment and recovery.
-Managing and recovering from cancer is a lengthy process.
+Managing and recovering from cancer can be a lengthy process.
 Firstly, there are the therapies to consider, sometimes in addition to surgery.
 Then there is the cost of diagnostic testing, rehabilitation, monitoring and ongoing follow-ups to the doctor until you’re in the clear and back to your healthy self.
 These costs can very quickly add up and could become a significant financial burden if there have been no plans made to accommodate them.

 Also, if you’re living overseas, you don’t have the same opportunity to call upon the help of friends and family.
 The lack of these support networks is an often overlooked factor.
 You may end up spending more money getting a helping hand than if you were back home.